borisschapira/boris.schapira.dev/_posts/en/citizen/2022/2022-03-08-volunteer-day.md

 Most of us won't do this for just one day a year.
 But knowing that the company supports us and decides to maintain our pay for one of these days is a very strong sign of responsibility and commitment to the #community, but also to each member of the CSquad.

-That's not all. @Contentsquare has also bootstrapped a Gift Matching Program to amplify CSquad's donations.
+That's not all.
+Contentsquare has also bootstrapped a Gift Matching Program to amplify CSquad's donations.
 I decided to donate €200 to [UNHCR, the UN Refugee Agency](https://www.unhcr.org/fr/).
 Contentsquare matched that donation 1:1, giving another €200.

 I'm so grateful and I just wanted to say it. 🙏